Features of this Edition

 This digital edition of Vetusta Monumenta (Ancient Monuments) is built on the Scalar platform.
 The digital images, in both dzi and jpg format, are based on 400 and 600 ppi tiff files produced on the Digibook 9000 and Indus scanners owned by Ellis Library at the University of Missouri, which holds one of only six complete sets of Vetusta Monumenta in the US (and of eleven worldwide, according to the Worldcat database).
-Volume I is complete as of June 2019, with Volume II to follow in 2020.
+Volume I is complete as of June 2019, with Volume II to follow in 2021 and Volume III in 2022.
 Readers wishing to consult our scans of the remaining volumes (with no commentary or editorial matter) may find them in the Hathi Trust Digital Library as well as at the University of Missouri Digital Library.

 Pages in the Edition

 Our Table of Contents, found in the site's upper-left main menu or by clicking the "Enter the Edition" link on our home page, provides links to individual content pages in the edition and also includes links to three more substantial pages of reference material: our Introduction, Thematic Essays on the kinds of monuments depicted in Vetusta Monumenta, and a Biographical Register.
 The Table of Contents page displays thumbnail images of the individual plates in groups of twenty-five.
 There are smaller sets of thumbnails depicting the front matter of Volume I (the original printed title page and table of contents) and the first few plates of Volume II.
 More Volume II plates will be added on a rolling basis throughout 2019-2020.
 Each thumbnail image links the user to a Commentary page.

 From the home page and also the upper-left main menu, readers may also follow links to other, basic informational pages like those on many web sites: About, Credits, and the Features page.